• Skip to primary navigation

 Heritage Homeowner Resources

-One of the goals of Bowstrings Banff is to create and provide resources for heritage homeowners in Banff and other Rocky Mountain towns.
+One of the goals of Bowstrings Banff is to support heritage buildings owners in Banff and other mountain towns, drawing from our own restoration experiences.
+We know it is an adventure!

-Currently there are approximately 20 municipally-designated heritage properties in Banff, Alberta.
-The Town of Banff has identified more than 100 additional properties that are unique heritage resources.
-Do you own one?
-If so, please reach out to us at [javascript protected email address].
+Currently there are ~ 20 municipally-designated heritage properties in Banff, Alberta.
+Including these, The Town of Banff has identified more than 100 additional properties that are unique heritage resources.
+If you are one of the fortunate owners, you might find Standards and Guidelines for the Conservation of Historic Places in Canada a useful reference tool.

 Stay Up To Date